jcreamer898/scalekit/packages/fast-install/README.md

 # midgard-yarn-strict

-midgard-yarn-strict is a stopgap package manager for the 1JS repository.
-The goal of 1JS is to use npm so we can lean on the npm team to deliver a first class support for our package manager.
-The scaling challenges faced by 1JS previous package manager [midgard-yarn]() need a solution before all the blockers of using npm are resolved, midgard-yarn-strict is this solution.
+midgard-yarn-strict is a fast package manager based on pnpm and yarn.
+The goal of MYS is to use npm so we can lean on the npm team to deliver a first class support for our package manager.

 midgard-yarn-strict is a fork of [midgard-yarn](https://www.npmjs.com/package/midgard-yarn), which is itself a